veas-org/veas-cli/README.md

 ## 🎯 Why Veas CLI?

-Modern developers work across multiple tools and platforms - documentation in Notion, code in GitHub, tasks in Jira, and AI assistants like Claude for development.
-Veas CLI unifies these tools through a standardized protocol, enabling:
+Modern developers need seamless integration between their knowledge base and AI assistants.
+Veas CLI provides this through the standardized Veas Protocol, enabling:

 - **Universal Access**: One CLI to interact with all protocol-compatible tools
 - **AI-Native Integration**: Built-in MCP server for Claude, GPT, and other AI assistants